hypo69/hypo/docs/gemini/consultant/ru/_examples/header.md

 __details__ = ''
 __author__ = settings.get('author', '') if settings else ''
 __copyright__ = settings.get('copyright', '') if settings else ''
-__cofee__ = settings.get('cofee', 'Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69') if settings else 'Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69'
+__cofee__ = settings.get('cofee', "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69") if settings else "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69"